tlswg/tls13-spec/draft-ietf-tls-tls13.md

   can place himself in the middle of the connection.

-- The negotiation is reliable: no attacker can modify the negotiation communication without being detected by the peers to the communication.
+- The negotiation is reliable: no attacker can modify the negotiation communication without being detected by the parties to the communication.